The Shape of Water bringing Alexandre Desplat his second Oscar trophy

 Romantic fantasy film looks at the relationship between a mute woman who works at a government survey facility in Baltimore in the '60s, and the subject of the research - a humanoid amphibian discovered in a South American river.

-The composer created a tune that resembles the pulse of waves, arranged in a way that evokes the sensation of being underwater.
-Desplat gives us light melodies through orchestration that includes twelve flutes, strings, piano, harp, with classic accordion a witty addition to the overall French entourage.
+Alexandre Desplat created a tune that resembles the pulse of waves, arranged in a way that evokes the sensation of being underwater.
+The composer gives us light melodies through orchestration that includes twelve flutes, strings, piano, harp, with classic accordion a witty addition to the overall French entourage.

 In an interview with Deadline Hollywood, Desplat described his approach: